Code-Institute-Submissions/milestone_3_project/README.md

 User Story 1
 * As a user, I wish to be able to find information about the app purpose.

+User can find this by navigating to the Home and About pages.

 User Story 2
 * As a user, I wish to be able to use the site without too many instructions or technical expertise.

+User can find this through the use of simple colour scheme and clear navigation links.
+The use of dropdowns and minimal button options aids this experience as well.

 User Story 3
 * As a user, I wish to be able to search for relevant interventions to meet the needs of my students.

+User can search for interventions using the search funciton on the page.

 User Story 4
 * As a user, I wish to be able to view a range of training courses for myself and my staff

+User can navigate to training page to view courses that have been added.

 User Story 5
 * As a user, I wish to be able to edit what both I have, and others have added to ensure consistency and reliability.

+User can navigate to either the interventions/training page and edit existing interventions/training.

 User Story 6
 * As a user, I wish to be able to delete what I or others have added, to ensure appropriateness.

+User can navigate to training/intervention page and delete unwanted collections.

 User Story 7
-* As a user, I wish to be able to add or edit interventions and training with ease, through simple to use Formatters
+* As a user, I wish to be able to add or edit interventions and training with ease, through simple to use forms

+User can naviagte to the add interventions page and add new ones via the add form and navigate to the interventions page and edit collections using the edit button.

 User Story 8
 * As a user, I wish to have access to other information sources to inform my choices.

+User can navigate to the Home page for further information and also to the footer for external links.